-REQUIREMENT REFERENCE MAC REGISTRY FUNCTIONAL REQUIREMENTS RELATIVE IMPORTANCE REGULATION 1: USER ACCESS S ACCES is a second of the second of t F1 A User must transact with the MAC Registry electronically through a web- based entry point and be connected to the MAC Registry to create an ac- count and commence a registration or search transaction.
-Must have 4.1 F1 Some international jurisdictions may require registrations against assets held by a debtor in their jurisdiction to be filed on the MAC Registry through their domestic Access Points.
+REQUIREMENT REFERENCE E MAC REGISTRY FUNCTIONAL REQUIREMENTS RELATIVE IM- PORTANCE REGULATION 1: USER ACCESS ACCE ss F1 1.1 A User must transact with the MAC Registry electronically through a webbased entry point and be connected to the MAC Registry to create an account and commence a registration or search transaction.
+Must have Mandatory 4.1 This relates to technical requirement found in paragraphs 31,80,81,82,95,97 F1 1.2 Some international jurisdictions may require registrations against assets held by a debtor in their jurisdiction to be filed on the MAC Registry through their domestic Access Points.
 The MAC Registry will need to provide for these cases by accepting/sending information and data transferred from/to these Access Points using a set of Business Rules.
-Must have 13.1 - 13.4 F1 Information in the MAC Registry will be stored and presented in a format that supports accessibility tools (screen readers, etc.).
-Desirable MAC R EGISTRY ACCOUNT F1 Interactions between Users (with the possible exception of Guest Users who only preform one-off searches), their Representatives and the MAC Registry is to occur through the User's Account.
-Important 4.1 F1 Users can view information about their interactions with the MAC Registry, including any correspondence and billing details.
-Desirable F1 Users can view details of their transactions, including all information and supporting documentation provided during each transaction.
-Desirable F1 Users can update their personal/organisational details (including name) and notification preferences subject to Business Rules.
-Important 4.1, 5.14, 6.2 - 6.5, 18 F1 Users can view all information about their transactions while being represented and/or assisted by a Representative.
+Must haveMandatory 13.1 - 13.4 This relates to technical requirement found in paragraphs 33,55,56,57,96 F1 1.3 Information in the MAC Registry will be stored and presented in a format that supports accessibility tools (screen readers, etc.).
+TR 81 Desirable МАС REGISTRY ACCOUNT F1 2.1 Interactions between Users (with the possible exception of Guest Users who only preform one-off searches), their Representatives and the MAC Registry is to occur through the User's Account.
+TR 35, 36, 37 Important 4.1 F1 2.2 Users can view information about their interactions with the MAC Registry, including any correspondence and billing details.
+Desirable F1 2.3 Users can view details of their transactions, including all information and supporting documentation provided during each transaction.
 Desirable